dirge1/GSA_segmented/README.md

 You can configure the python environment in Matlab by following the video released by the author (in Chinese): https://www.bilibili.com/video/BV1xp421Z7Ua/?vd_source=a1dbb3ff5999b954fed0a1a5c93cd04b.

-We use the python package ennemi and SALib.
+We use the python package ennemi, chaospy (not used but needed) and SALib.
 The details and references are provided in the paper.